Adamkin/adamkin.github.io/README.md

                     </div>
                     <div>
                         <h3 class="font-bold text-lg">Bonus Action</h3>
                         <p>A quick, extra thing you can do, but only if a spell or class feature specifically says you can.
-You get **one** Bonus Action.</p>
+You get <b>one</b> Bonus Action.</p>
                     </div>
                     <div>
                         <h3 class="font-bold text-lg">Reaction</h3>
                         <p>A special action taken in response to a trigger, even when it's not your turn.
-You get **one** Reaction per round.
+You get <b>one</b> Reaction per round.
 The most common is an "Opportunity Attack."</p>
                     </div>
                 </div>
             </section>